 Why the NCERT Exemplar Matters for JEE and NEET Solutions Prep

-For Class 12th Chemistry, the Solutions chapter is one of the most reliably tested in both JEE Main and NEET, and the Exemplar problem bank doubles as an entrance-prep workbook because almost every twist that a JEE or NEET paper-setter adds is already present in the Exemplar.
+Solutions is one of the most reliably tested chapters in both JEE Main and NEET, and the Exemplar doubles as an entrance-prep workbook.

-- Three out of the last five JEE Main January-session shifts have carried a question that maps verbatim onto an Exemplar MCQ-II from this chapter.
+- Three of the last five JEE Main January shifts carried a question that maps onto an Exemplar MCQ-II from this chapter.

-- NEET 2025 carried two questions on osmotic pressure and depression of freezing point that follow the same setup as Exemplar LA-1 and SA-15.
+- NEET 2025 had two questions on osmotic pressure and freezing-point depression matching Exemplar LA-1 and SA-15.

-- The Exemplar's matching-column items train recognition of azeotropes and Henry's-law gases, which is exactly the assertion-reason format JEE Main now uses.
+- The matching-column items train the azeotrope and Henry's-law recognition JEE Main now uses.

-- Working the LA pool builds the multi-step stamina needed for the 25-second-per-question pace of NEET.
+- Working the LA pool builds the multi-step stamina NEET demands.

 Solutions Exemplar Always-On: Old vs Rationalised Syllabus